hive-engine/steemsmartcontracts-wiki/How-to-setup-a-Steem-Smart-Contracts-node.md

     ],
     "startSteemBlock": 25647669, // last Steem block parsed by the node "genesisSteemBlock": 25647669, // first block that was parsed by the sidechain, needs to be the same on all nodes listening to the sidechain id previously defined
-    // the folowing keys need to be populated in order to run an HTTPS node "keyCertificate": "", // path to your key.pem file "certificate": "", // path to your certificate.pem file "chainCertificate": "" // path to your chain.pem file }
 ```
 You'll also have to create a .env file in the root folder with the following entries: